master-data/HomeAssistantAddOns/SunGrower/DOCS.md

 ## Configuration and installation
 Make sure that you have properly configured MQTT Broker.
 Restart after setting up.
 You might need to allow anonymous access, create a new user and customize Mosquitto options - including account access controls.

-Copy SunGrower directory to addons/ by SMB or SSH.
-You can also add as a custom repository if using the github version.
+Add this GitHub repository as a custom repo in the HA UI, https://github.com/master-data/HomeAssistantAddOns.
+If you want to use local addon, add "SunGrower" directory to addons/ by SMB or SSH.

-Check updates for all addons.
+To get new and current versions, always "Check updates for all addons".

-Install addon from Local storage or repository addon.

-Set the config options.
+When your preferred way to to install the plugin has been found, please set the config options.
+If you fail to start, please reboot HA and asses that you really have MQTT, IPs and such working and settled.
+If something is not working, please check your MQTTs and reboot.
+And try again.
+Not my fault.
+Seriously.

 - sungrow_user (iSolarCloud account user)
 - sungrow_password (iSolarCloud account password)